flopezjr/5-blue-json-mraz/README.md

 ## Conclusion

-Democrats clearly have a strategy to go on the offense while Republicans are clearly trying to maintain the seats that they have.
+Democratic donors are most incentived by challenging Repbulican seats, while Republican donors are most concerned with maintaining the seats that they have.

 ## Future Research